Go4Real34/KOmpressor/README.md

     ```.\venv\Scripts\activate```\
     ```pip install -r requirements.txt```

-  - Finally, run the files named `console_compressor.py` or `web_compressor.py` Python files that is under `ProjectFiles` folder, depending on your choice (Create a configuration with Python Interpreter if needed.
-I used PyCharm to do this project, they both work with a configuration or selecting `Current File` as the run option.).
+  - Finally, run the file named `KOmpressor.py` Python file that is under `KOmpressor` folder.
+    - **_Note:_** If you want, you can run the files individually, this file just makes it easier to reach them both at once.

 - If you are using the command prompt;
   - Go to the location of the project.\